Lee Wilkie: International career

 Prior to his injury problems, Wilkie was a regular in the Scottish national team.
 He was given his international debut by Berti Vogts, in a Reunification Cup match against South Africa in May 2002.
 His only international goal secured a 2–1 victory over Iceland at Hampden in March 2003.
 Wilkie's last international appearance was an unhappy experience, as the Scots suffered a 6–0 defeat against the Netherlands in November 2003 that ended their hopes of reaching UEFA Euro 2004.

 Wilkie was offered a return to international football in November 2007 through the Scotland B team, but he declined selection because he needed more games to be ready to compete at international level.
 After playing regularly for the whole of season 2007–08 and completing pre-season training for 2008–09 without any serious injury problems, Wilkie said he wanted to be selected.
 A recall never came, however, leaving him with a total of 11 caps.

-Management career
+Managerial career

 After retiring from his playing career, Wilkie joined Premier Sports Management as a client manager.
 He became assistant manager of Montrose in the summer of 2012 but left the following May because of family and other work commitments.